openseattle/openseattle.github.io/_posts/2016-10-06-seattle-dept-of-neighborhoods-and-considerit.md

 Seth Vincent opened the meeting, and Candace Faber, the Civic Technology advocate for City of Seattle, introduced the Department of Neighborhoods (DON).

 ## Engage Seattle / Seattle Department of Neighborhoods (DON)
 **Tom Van Bronkhorst** (DON) presented on the Engage Seattle initiative, which is championed by Mayor Murray.
 DON provides consultation, support, and oversight on Engage Seattle.
-Every city program has individual outreach programs to get to communities who are affected by their projects – for example, SDOT or Seattle Public Utilities.
+Every city program – for example, SDOT or Seattle Public Utilities - has individual outreach programs to get to communities who are affected by their projects.
 DON provides advice to them to improve their community engagement processes.

 Key work of the Dept. of Neighborhoods:
 Outreach & engagement